AayuStha/project-ecommerce/CODE_OF_CONDUCT.md

 ## Contact

-If you have any questions about this Code of Conduct, please contact us at [contact email, etc.].
+If you have any questions about this Code of Conduct, please contact us at [aayustha21@gmail.com | sakshimaharjan.16310@gmail.com].